REPRODUCTION -1

 1. Prophase I

-nificant source of genetic variation, and may result in beneficial new combinations of alleles.
+It is the longest phase of meiosis.
+During prophase I, DNA is exchanged between homologous chromosomes in a process called homologous recombination.
+This often results in chromosomal crossover.
+The new combinations of DNA created during crossover are a significant source of genetic variation and may result in beneficial new combinations of alleles.
 The paired and replicated chromosomes are called bivalents or tetrads, which have two chromosomes and four chromatids, with one chromosome coming from each parent.
 The process of pairing the homologous chromosomes is called synapsis.
-At this stage, non-sister chromatids may cross-over at points called chiasmata (plural; singular chiasma) which result in exchange of chromatids parts.
+At this stage, non-sister chromatids may cross over at points called chiasmata (plural; singular chiasma) which result in exchange of chromatid parts.

 2. METAPHASE I